CrossGuard: Safeguarding MLLMs against Joint-Modal Implicit Malicious Attacks: Abstract

 \section{Abstract}

 Multimodal Large Language Models (MLLMs) achieve strong reasoning and perception capabilities but are increasingly vulnerable to jailbreak attacks.
 While existing work focuses on \textit{explicit attacks}, where malicious content resides in a single modality, recent studies reveal \textit{implicit attacks}, in which benign text and image inputs jointly express unsafe intent.
 Such joint-modal threats are difficult to detect and remain underexplored, largely due to the scarcity of high-quality implicit data.
 We propose \textbf{ImpForge}, an automated red-teaming pipeline that leverages reinforcement learning with tailored reward modules to generate diverse implicit samples across 14 domains.
 Building on this dataset, we further develop \textbf{CrossGuard}, an intent-aware safeguard providing robust and comprehensive defense against both explicit and implicit threats.
 Extensive experiments across safe and unsafe benchmarks, implicit and explicit attacks, and multiple out-of-domain settings demonstrate that CrossGuard significantly outperforms existing defenses, including advanced MLLMs and guardrails, achieving stronger security while maintaining high utility.
 This offers a balanced and practical solution for enhancing MLLM robustness against real-world multimodal threats.
-Our code is released \href{https://github.com/ZhangXu0963/CrossGuard}{\texttt{here}}.
-Warning: This paper includes potentially harmful content; reader discretion is advised.
+Our code is released \url{https://github.com/ZhangXu0963/CrossGuard}.